OpenDSA/OpenDSA/RST/en/Design/IntroOO.rst

 .. codeinclude:: Introduction/Encapsulation

-The alert among you might be thinking
+You might be thinking
 "Hey!
 How is this any better than the first example?"
-We added a setter and getter, but added no new capability.
+We added methods to set and get the weight, but added no new capability.
 What have we gained?

 We have gained quite a bit.
 Now we are free to change our minds about how weight values are set and retrieved.
 Even though we aren't doing anything now, we are free to change the implementation later and no calling class will know.

 Good OO design demands thinking about the future.
 Which brings us to our final example.